JJNod88/PP1_html_css/README.md

 * Location section -
     * Background image of the football pitches that are specific to each available game.
         * For this example, the background is indeed of the pitch, and players, of the available games.
 This gives the site personality and makes it relatebale to its members and users.
-    * Embedded in the abckgroudn image are two divs containing Address Details and a Google Maps link.
+        * Embedded in the background image are two divs containing Address Details and a Google Maps link.
         * The Address details have a transparent red background, following the color scheme of the site, with large and readable text.
+This is informative with clear address details.
         * For additional site functionality, there is also a Google Maps image of the location, which can be enlarged and followed on an external tab.
         * The structure of this section changes when at a reduced screen size to ensure the UX of it.